Snory/RobinOnTheWayBlog/content/blog/December2023/index.md

 * ASP.Net deep dive
 * Domain driven development - how to start
 * Blender - prepare few empty bodies for game jams, write down the tutorial for it
-* Unity - camera workflo
+* Unity - camera workflow

 And there are topics I am going to be interested in, but I am not going to count them towards the 3 hour goal: